kozyilmaz/zcash-apple/README.md

 $ ./zcashd
 ```

-You can just run `Zcash` by launching the daemon afterwards
+You can just run `Zcash` by launching the daemon afterwards.
+After blockchain is sync'd, you can use the sample commands provided in [zcash-commands.txt](zcash/files/zcash-commands.txt)

 `$ ./zcashd`